 Teton County’s Board of County Commissioners recently examined an analysis of operating costs at the Transfer Station and found that 78% of all loads coming to through the scale house paid zero to five dollars (a total of almost 29,000 vehicles).
 The good news is this means that lots of people are diverting their waste; the bad news is that without increased fees or taxes, this is not a viable business model.
 Therefore, the Commissioners are currently taking a critical look at all the collected data to determine what adjustments need to be made in the 2020 budget to cover the costs of solid waste management while still incentivizing waste diversion and recycling.

 Increased sorting = Cleaner product = Greater likelihood of closing the loop

-As it continues to work out the kinks of the new sorting process, the Solid Waste Department hasn’t made an official announcement of the changes at the Transfer Station.
-However, the changes are being implemented to keep recycling viable.
-Mixed paper is still a bit of an unknown as they seek clarification from a processing mill in Twin Falls.
-One thing they do know for sure is that glossy paper (including magazines, catalogs, and some junk mail) and books (including phone books), cannot be recycled.
-The County has placed smaller bins to remove these contaminants from the paper collection starting in November 2018.
-Since there’s no room to keep these materials dry and marketable on site, they are going to the landfill.
-If you can, we suggest you bring these items to our larger neighboring cities including Rexburg, Idaho Falls, and any of the Jackson, Wyoming recycling bins.
+As it continues to work out the kinks of the new sorting process, the Solid Waste Department hasn’t made an official announcement of any changes at the Transfer Station.
+While they try to make space on the back end of the operation to store additional piles of sorted material, the public collection bins have been modified to get people used to sorting their materials.
+Mixed paper is still a bit of an unknown as it is very difficult to sell and different processing mills have different requirements.
+One thing we do know for sure is that glossy paper (including magazines, catalogs, and some junk mail) and books (including phone books) are not being recycled in Teton County; they are going to the landfill.
+Smaller bins to remove these contaminants from the paper collection were placed at the recycling center in November 2018.
+Since there’s no room to keep these materials dry and marketable on site, the only option for the County is to landfill them.
+If you can, we suggest you bring these items to our larger neighboring cities who have more storage capacity to manage these materials including Rexburg, Idaho Falls, and any of the Jackson, Wyoming recycling bins.

 Junk: If in doubt, throw it out